NathanKell/CrossFeedEnabler/CrossFeedEnabler/Readme_CFE.txt

 Crossfeed Enabler
 by NathanKell

-Adds a crossfeed between the part it's added to, and the part this part is surface-attached to.
+A partmodule: adds a fuel crossfeed between the part it's added to, and the part this part is surface-attached to.
 Use it for radial tanks.

 License CC-BY-SA
 Source on GitHub at https://github.com/NathanKell/CrossFeedEnabler/